astronomer/docs/software/customize-image.md

     In order, these commands:

-    - Complete the standard installation of OS-level packages in `packages.txt`.
+    - Install any OS-level packages specified in `packages.txt`.
-    - Securely mount your SSH key during build, which ensures that the key itself is not stored in the resulting Docker image filesystem or metadata.
+    - Securely mount your GitHub SSH key at build time.
+This ensures that the key itself is not stored in the resulting Docker image filesystem or metadata.
-    - Install Python-level packages from your private repository as specified in your `requirements.txt` file.
+    - Install all Python-level packages in `requirements.txt` file, including those from a private GitHub repository.

   :::tip